 Taste and aroma

 The exceptionally harmonious taste and aroma profile of Black Needle Pagoda Dian Hong Cha Black Tea reads like that of a candy.
-The golden brown cup is dominated by spicy-sweet coconut, honey and chocolate notes, complemented by an unusually smooth and mild roast component, produced by the gentle manual roasting.
+Spicy-sweet coconut, honey and chocolate notes dominate the golden brown cup.
+At this, an unusually smooth and mild roast component, emerging with the gentle manual roasting, complements the overall picture.

-To the outstanding taste and aroma features of our Wild Black Needle Pagoda adds a range of desirable health effects that are generally attributed to black tea: increase of physical and mental capacity, lowering of high blood pressure and cholesterol levels, general circulation stimulation and weight loss support.
-Further, the high tannin content of black tea is said to be responsible for therapeutic effects of black tea on gastritis and other gastro-intestinal conditions.
-Also, black tea is rich in natural fluorides that supposedly support a long teeth health and life.
+To the outstanding taste properties of our Black Needle Pagoda add the alleged health effects of black tea.
+These include increasing physical performance and concentration, lowering high blood pressure and cholesterol levels, general circulatory stimulation and weight loss support.
+In addition, the high tannin content supposedly is responsible for therapeutic effects in gastritis and other gastrointestinal diseases.
+Black tea is also rich in natural fluorides, believed to support long-lasting dental health and longevity of the teeth.